minprog/app-studio/30 Android/10 Unit 1/content.md

 # Unit 1: Getting Started

+If you missed the installation instructions, there are still [there](/installation/ios)!

 In this unit, you'll be introduced to writing classes in Java, and of course, you are going to install Android Studio and create your first app!
 That app will not contain a lot of code, but it's still going to take you some time to get used to the Android Studio IDE!